-Career Connections: Career Connections serves disconnected and justice-involved youth ages 20-24 in the areas of the city hardest hit by poverty and the recent spike in violence.
+Career Connections: Career Connections serves disconnected youth ages 20-24 in the areas of the city hardest hit by poverty and the recent spike in violence.
 Local funding provides these young adults with meaningful, paid work experiences for 9 months as well as no cost training through UDC-CC.
 Participants also receive supportive services to eliminate barriers to employment.
 DOES will prioritize Food Stamp eligible participants who do not currently receive TANF benefits for enrollment in Career Connections.
 The streamlined application process will make it easier for food stamp customers to connect to the program.
 In addition, DOES intends to host application/intake sessions at facilities recommended by DHS and will provide direct support onsite at DHS's Adams Place location.

 LEAP Academy: LEAP ("Learn, Earn, Advance, Prosper"), operated by DOES, is a network of interconnected partners utilizing the "earn-and-learn" approach that will link the city's unemployed residents with employment, education and training opportunities.
 The earn-and-learn approach applies the apprenticeship model to skill development, allowing individuals to earn a wage while participating in an on-the-job training experience and concurrently participating in related technical instruction.
 This framework allows individuals to earn wages and accumulate work experience thus bolstering their ability to advance along a career pathway and into the middle class.
 One of the eligibility requirements for LEAP is participants must first be enrolled in a District agency workforce program to utilize a co-enrollment approach.
-LEAP currently focuses on training residents for District government jobs but is planning to expand to private sector employers in the near future.

-Reemployment Services and Eligibility Assessment (RESEA) Program: DOLETA implemented the Reemployment Services and Eligibility Assessment Program (RESEA) initiative in FY 2005 to help address two (2) of ETA's highest priorities: 1) to help unemployment insurance claimants become reemployed as quickly as possible and 2) to reduce erroneous payments.
+Reemployment Services and Eligibility Assessment (RESEA) Program: DOL-ETA implemented the Reemployment Services and Eligibility Assessment Program (RESEA) initiative in FY 2005 to help address two (2) of ETA's highest priorities: 1) to help unemployment insurance claimants become reemployed as quickly as possible and 2) to reduce erroneous payments.
 In PY 2014, DOES made significant upgrades to the RESEA technology systems.
-The upgrades allowed the agency to fulfill administrative and programmatic activities in accordance with federal guidelines and enhance alignment between programs.
+The up-grades allowed the agency to fulfill administrative and programmatic activities in accordance with federal guidelines and enhance alignment between programs.
 Reemployment program attendance reports were shared with the Unemployment Insurance (UI) staff on a weekly basis.
 Non-compliant RESEA customers became subject to interruption of benefits.
-Information about REA customers who returned to work full-time was entered in the database in a timely manner.
+Information about REA customers who returned to work full- time was entered in the database in a timely manner.
 Staff performed wage bumps and made follow-up telephone calls to ascertain the employment status of participants.
 During RESEA sessions, customers receive an orientation of the center services, UI disqualifications, resume review, work search review, LMI review and one on one job counseling.
 RESEA sessions are held every Monday at the AJC Northeast.